quiescentFET/embedded-rust-stm32g4-launchpad/README.md

 cargo run
 ```

-This will compile the project, flash it to the chip, and begin execution.
-The runner is configured in `.cargo/config.toml` to use `probe-rs run --chip STM32G474RE`.
+This will compile the project, flash it to the chip, and run the debugger.
+The debugger is configured in `.cargo/config.toml` to use `probe-rs run --chip STM32G474RE`.